elijah-frank/gollum-Guard/README.md

 ## Features

 - **Key-Based Hiring**
-  Right-click an Iron or Snow Golem with a renamed key item to convert it into your guard.
+  Right-click any supported golem with a renamed key item to hire them.
+Key items are reusable and remain in your inventory.

+- **Multi-Golem Support**
+  Hire Iron Golems, Snow Golems, Guardians, and Elder Guardians as your personal guards.

 - **Authorization & Sharing**
-  Any player who has the correct key item with the matching name in their inventory will be ignored by your golems and not attacked.
-Share keys to let others be recognized as friendly.
+  Any player with the correct key item will be ignored by your guards.
+Share keys to grant friendly access.

+- **Smart Combat AI**
+  - **Snow Golems**: Automatically switch targets when line-of-sight is blocked by terrain
+  - **Guardians**: Use beam attacks from water with extended range instead of swimming to targets
+  - **Iron Golems**: Enhanced pathfinding and targeting persistence

+- **Fire Snowballs**
+  Snowballs passing through fire/lava set targets ablaze.
+Soul fire sources create soul fire blocks for extra damage.

-- **Configurable Targeting**
+- **Configurable Everything**
-  Guards attack hostile mobs and any players who do not have the key in their inventory.
-All targeting options are adjustable via JSON.
+  Attack ranges, target types, key items, messages, and performance settings fully customizable via JSON.

-- **Performance-Focused**
+- **Performance Optimized**
-  Adjustable tick rates and detection ranges keep server load minimal.
+  Efficient line-of-sight checking, reduced tick rates, and smart targeting to minimize server impact.

 ## Installation